lewtds/advent-code-2019-prolog/README.md

 machine (see [a_02b.prolog](a_02b.prolog)), which proved to be a bit frustrating.
 The hope is that AoC problems are diverse enough for patterns to emerge and for me to learn how to deal with different situations in Prolog.

-Keep in mind that this is rather personal and that I'm still quite an inexperience Prologer.
+Keep in mind that this is rather personal and that I'm still quite an inexperienced Prologer.
 If you want to follow along, I'm using `SWI-Prolog version 8.1.13 for x86_64-darwin`.
 Hopefully each Prolog file is self-contained and has its own instructions on how to reproduce...